mjopenglsdl/small3d/README.md

 _CRT_INLINE off64_t lseek64 (int fd, off64_t offset, int whence) {
   return _lseeki64(fd, (__int64) offset, whence);

-By changing all the occurrences of off64_t to _off64_t here, the code started compiling.
-It can get a bit confusing though, because there is no text output, so you cannot see what is happening at startup.
+By changing all the occurrences of off64_t to _off64_t here, the code started compiling, but there are still two problems.
+First, there is no text output, so you cannot see what is happening at startup and, second, sometimes the sample game will not start.
+I have found some information indicating that this has to do with my MinGW setup and not with the code of the game itself, but I am still looking into it.

 **Mac**: No problems.
 Many thanks to hithwen for for providing the first successful compilation on a Mac (https://github.com/dimitrikourk/small3d/pull/2) and for testing the block.